Writing last-minute graduate job applications

 Let the job description be your guide

-When time is short, find the job description first.
+When time is short, find the job description or person specification first.
 The job description outlines the role’s requirements and differentiates the essential from the merely desirable.
 You need to demonstrate evidence that you have all the essentials and as many of the desirables as possible: include them as key words occasionally.

 Be selective in your employer research